spadefoot/kohana-orm-leap/README.md

 Another goal of this project was to make the LEAP ORM a true Kohana module so that it could be just dropped into the Kohana's modules folder and work.
-Even though ORMs like [Doctrine](http://www.doctrine-project.org/projects/orm) could be adapted for Kohana, doing so requires a lot of work to work correctly.
-Besides, Doctrine is now so blotted and old that it really needs to be refactored.
+Even though ORMs like [Doctrine](http://www.doctrine-project.org/projects/orm) could be adapted for Kohana, doing so requires a lot of work to function correctly.
+Besides, Doctrine is now so bloated and old that it really needs to be refactored.

 A third goal for this project was to create an ORM for Kohana that can harness the power of composite keys, which many other ORMs (e.g. [Kohana's official ORM](https://github.com/kohana/orm), [Jelly](https://github.com/creatoro/jelly), and [Sprig](https://github.com/sittercity/sprig/)) cannot